 Unfortunately, I realized that any plan that seemed perfect was too good to be true when the supermarket closed one day.
 It read: “Sorry for the inconvenience.
 An employee tested positive for COVID-19, so if you’ve shopped with us in the last few days, please inform the health authorities.
 You have a higher risk of being infected.”

-I could not decide what was worse between getting a swab test and remaining in isolation.
-I knew then that there will be negative effects on my well-being.
-I, for one, have not experienced having no social interactions and social support with friends and family.
+could not decide what was worse between getting a swab test and remaining in isolation.
+I knew then that there would be negative effects on my well-being.
+I, for one, have not experienced having no social ties and social support with friends and family.

 Social Isolation On Mental Health

 I never thought of the possibility of being healthy and asymptomatic, which I turned out to be (and I realized being positive could also affect my well-being).
 Now, it was my time to self isolate.
 My head was spinning.
-I hated isolation and feeling lonely.
+I hated isolation.
+It did not reduce feelings of loneliness.
 Eventually, the low self-esteem would sink in, along with other psychological aspects.
 I would then be reaping the effects of social isolation soon.

 I promised not to go out for at least three weeks and stay in seclusion, although I wished I would not experience chronic loneliness or stress.
 Research suggests that acute stress and prolonged isolation are risk factors that lead to coronary heart disease and premature death.
 I would be a liar if I said that I never thought of sneaking out once to avoid seclusion.
 Self-isolation was one of the worst experiences of my life!
-It may sound exaggerated but it was, especially when it also put a toll on the social connection I had with my loved ones.
+It may sound exaggerated but it was, especially when it also put a toll on advancing social connections.

 Gosh, isolation was – and still is – crazy!
 After a week of isolation and staring at the same walls, I grew restless, and the psychological impact began to creep in.
 I tried to drink my mental woes away.
 My mental health was at risk!
-The social lives of people were very much affected by all this.
+The community groups were very much affected by all this.
 No wonder it has caused psychiatric disorders and other medical conditions in others!

 Drinking To Decrease Loneliness